 – Retinal vein occlusion (RVO)

 – Managing your general health after a vessel occlusion

 – How will I manage with the change in my sight?

 – What if both of my eyes are affected by sight loss?

-Sometimes, part of a vessel wall plaque which forms in a larger artery, commonly in the arteries near the heart and in the neck, may break off.
-This piece (an embolus) will then flow with the blood, potentially blocking a smaller vessel downstream – this is called an embolism.
+Sometimes, part of an atheroma plaque which forms in a larger artery, commonly in the arteries near the heart and in the neck, may break off.
+This piece, known as an embolus, will then flow with the blood, potentially blocking a smaller vessel downstream – this is called an embolism.
 An embolism can block an artery and if this happens in your retina, it’s called a retinal artery occlusion.

 Atherosclerosis can also play a role in retinal vein occlusions.
 Veins and arteries run very closely together at the back of the eye and cross over each other.
 If someone has narrowing of their retinal arteries due to atherosclerosis, this can cause the hardened arteries to press onto the nearby veins, causing the veins to narrow and disturb the blood flow in them.
 This narrowing can potentially cause an occlusion, or the disturbed blood flow means that a clot is more likely to form in the vein, leading to retinal vein occlusion.

 Factors which increase your risk of retinal vessel occlusion include:

 age – most retinal vessel occlusions happen in people over 60

 hypertension (high blood pressure)